wtistang/LibertyGettingStarted-Lab/README.md

 WebSphere Liberty (**Liberty**) is a lightweight open framework for building fast and efficient cloud-native Java microservices.
 Build cloud-native apps and microservices while running only what you need.
 It is the most flexible server runtime available to Java developers in this solar system.

-Liberty is built on the open source Open Liberty codebase.
+Liberty is built on the open-source Open Liberty codebase.
 Open Liberty is designed with both developers and application business owners in mind.

 * It delivers the latest Java APIs and integrates with the most popular Developer and Build tools.
 * It has built-in innovation like zero-migration to reduce application runtime costs and delivery effort.